 - the consequences of their failure to provide the required personal data; and

 - the source from which the government/non-government agency obtained the personal data (indirect collection).

-To collect personal data, one must have one or more specific purposes, and the personal data shall be used within the necessary extent of such purposes.
+To collect personal data, one must have one or more specific purposes, and the personal data shall be used to the necessary extent for such purposes.
 Otherwise, an additional legal basis shall be established pursuant to the PDPA.